Brian Sullivan (New Hampshire politician)

-Brian M. Sullivan is a New Hampshire politician.
+Brian M. Sullivan is an American politician who has served as a member of the New Hampshire House of Representatives since 2017, representing the Sullivan 1st district.

 Education

 Sullivan earned a B.S. in biology from Northland College.

 Career

 On November 7, 2017, Sullivan was elected to the New Hampshire House of Representatives in a special election after the resignation of Andy Schmidt.
 Sullivan represents the Sullivan 1 district.
 Sullivan assumed office in 2017.
 Sullivan is a Democrat.

 Personal life

 Sullivan resides in Grantham, New Hampshire.
 Sullivan is married and has three children.